ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 network incident.
 The Incident Client MAY choose resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
-Generally, the Incident Client would attempt to directly resolve the probable cause.
+Generally, the Incident Client would attempt to directly resolve the Probable Cause.
 If the Probable Root Cause cannot be resolved, an alternative solution SHOULD be required.
 For example, if a network incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.